-Hyponatremia is a result of low sodium levels in the bloodstream.
+Hyponatremia is low sodium levels in the bloodstream.
 It occurs due to an imbalance between water and sodium.
 The condition may exist due to when the sodium level decreases or increases in your body.
 The sodium is necessary to control the amount of water in and around cells.

 Hyponatremia may be a side effect of certain medications such as diuretics.
 This medicine is used to treat blood pressure.
 Low sodium levels often cause medical conditions, hormonal diseases, kidney or liver diseases, heart problems, and adrenal gland disorders.